bhavay2002/Crisis-Connect/BACKEND_ORGANIZATION.md

 ## Summary

 The backend is now organized by features with:
-- ✅ Clean separation of concerns (routes → controllers → services → storage)
+- ✅ Clean separation of concerns (routes → controllers → services → **repositories** → storage)
+- ✅ Repository layer for data access abstraction (NEW)
+- ✅ Services decoupled from storage implementation (NEW)
 - ✅ Shared pagination utilities for consistent data querying
 - ✅ Comprehensive filtering support for all major entities
 - ✅ Change tracking with ETags and optimistic locking